Updated 24 March 2022

 If you’re starting a business, you’ll need a business model.
 Your business model is your answer to the question, ‘So how are you actually going to make money?’
 A business model therefore needs to be practical, consistent, sustainable and resilient.
 Putting one together will help you really understand the strengths and limitations of your vision and turn it into a robust, working reality.
+Here you can find out more about creating a business model and the benefits of doing so.

 Don’t confuse your business model with your business plan.
 A business model comes before your business plan, and is the basis on which your business plan will be built.